cowprotocol/docs/docs/README.md

 CoW DAO is of its community, by its community, and for its community.
 CoW DAO uses a [decentralized governance model](governance) to ensure that the community has full control over the direction of the protocol.

-## How to use CoW DAO’s documentation
+## How to use CoW DAO's documentation

-CoW DAO’s documentation follows a "Concepts", "Procedures", "Technical Reference" methodology.
+CoW DAO's documentation follows a "Concepts", "Procedures", "Technical Reference" methodology.
 For example when a user wants to learn:

 - **_What_** something is (example: batch auctions) → see [Concepts](cow-protocol/concepts)
 - **_How_** to do something (example: create an order) → see [Tutorials](cow-protocol/tutorials)